Longfellow’s Response to COVID-19

 During this time, more than ever, we believe that gardening and being outdoors is still the best place to find perspective and connection – and to help us all feel better.
 Starting Seeds, repotting houseplants, cleaning up your yard, as well as preparing your flower beds and vegetable gardens for spring, can be an important counterbalance to the pace of news and information we’re receiving.

-We are reopened daily 9 AM – 5 PM with limited parking and reduced shopping by design to assist in complying with the Governor’s order pertaining to the number of people in our facility at one time.
-We also have special hours dedicated to our senior citizens and any individual with a compromised immune system from 8 AM – 9 AM Tuesdays, Wednesday & Thursdays.
+We are open Monday-Thursday 9 AM – 5 PM and Friday-Sunday 8 AM – 5 PM with limited parking and reduced shopping by design to assist in complying with the Governor’s order pertaining to the number of people in our facility at one time.
+We also have special hours dedicated to our senior citizens and any individual with a compromised immune system from 8 AM – 9 AM Mondays, Tuesdays, Wednesday & Thursdays.

 Longfellow’s will continue to plant and grow healthy annuals, vegetables and herbs in our greenhouses.
 We encourage you all to continue growing and nurturing your love of gardening with us.